Laogai: Modern era

 In 2003, the word "laogai" entered the Oxford English Dictionary.
 It entered the German Duden in 2005, and French and Italian dictionaries in 2006.

-Harry Wu has written books, including Troublemaker and Laogai, that describe the system from the 1950s to the 1990s.
-Wu spent 19 years, from 1960 to 1979, as a prisoner in these camps, for having criticized the government while he was a young college student.
-After almost starving to death in the camps, he eventually moved to the United States as a visiting scholar in 1985.
-In 1992, Wu created the Laogai Research Foundation, a human rights NGO located in Washington, DC.
+In 1992, writer Harry Wu, who had spent the period 1960 to 1979 in laogai camps, created the Laogai Research Foundation, a human rights NGO located in Washington, DC.
 In 2008, Wu opened the Laogai Museum in Washington, D.C., calling it the first ever United States museum to directly address human rights in China.
 In 2008, the Laogai Research Foundation estimated that approximately 1,045 laogai facilities were operating in China, and contained an estimated 500,000 to 2 million detainees.

+In 2013, there were approximately 350 camps.
+Laogai was ended that year.

 Conditions in Laogai camps

 Clothing

-Unlike Laojiao (re-education through labor) inmates, Laogai inmates are issued clothing.
-Depending on the locale and its economic situation, the quality of clothing can vary significantly.
+Unlike Laojiao (re-education through labor) inmates, Laogai inmates were issued uniforms.
+Depending on the locale and its economic situation, the quality of uniforms can vary significantly.
 Some prisoners may receive black or grey while others wear dark red or blue.
 Also depending on location, the clothing is available in different thicknesses.
-Commonly stamped on the uniforms are the Chinese characters for fan and lao gai meaning "criminal" and "reform through labor," respectively.
-Also issued to the prisoners are a pair of shoes made of rubber or plastic.
+Commonly stamped on the uniforms were the Chinese characters for fan and lao gai meaning "criminal" and "reform through labor," respectively.
+Also issued to the prisoners were a pair of shoes made of rubber or plastic.
 These minimums do not meet the needs of the prisoners, who must purchase underclothes, socks, hats, and jackets with their monthly earnings of 2.5–3 yuan (US$0.37–US$0.44 as of April 11, 2009).
 Jackets were rare in the Mao era and were commonly made from patches of old blankets rather than from original cloth.
 Washing clothes was also rare, but clothing supplies in prisons have improved since the mid-Deng-Jiang Era.